JackJack3231/MiniSB-Extruder-Mounts/README.md

 # Changelog

+2023-07-29:
+- Update Rapido Cowlings to use R1-style part-cooling-ducts (a bit ugly but should work pretty well)
+- Add Dragon UHF Mount, as it should work just like the Rapido HF
+- Update One Fits Most Version to use R1 part-cooling-ducts (missed that last time)

+2023-06-13:
-2023-06-13: Update Cowling ducts to the improved ones from the [V0.2r1 Release](https://github.com/VoronDesign/Voron-0#v02r1-2023-june).
+- Update Cowling ducts to the improved ones from the [V0.2r1 Release](https://github.com/VoronDesign/Voron-0#v02r1-2023-june).
 Rapido Cowlings are using the old ducts for now.

+2023-06-06:
-2023-06-06: Add Experimental Rapido HF Cowlings based on [Mavericks mod](https://mods.vorondesign.com/detail/dWZjGJ83RbTpRTdYYRwng).
+- Add Experimental Rapido HF Cowlings based on [Mavericks mod](https://mods.vorondesign.com/detail/dWZjGJ83RbTpRTdYYRwng).